 Für Elise is versatile enough to be musically reinterpreted as blues and ragtime.
 And used as a sample in American rapper Nas’s song “I Can”.

 It becomes the tune of elevators, and cars when they are in reverse gear.
 In Taiwan garbage trucks use it to let people know that the garbage pickup is happening, in the U.S. ice cream trucks use it to get people to line up for frozen dessert.

 Whatever the reason, Für Elise is undeniably one of the most popular piano pieces in existence

 Für Elise piano & orchestra

 Because Für Elise is so incredibly popular, there are Hundreds of thousand versions of it on YouTube.
-Here is the world premiere of the first ever known version of Für Elise by Beethoven for piano and orchestra.
+Here is the world premiere of the first version of Für Elise by Beethoven for piano and orchestra.
 Soloist: Georgii Cherkin and Classic FM Orchestra, conductor: Grigor Palikarov, arranged by Georgii Cherkin.

 While the piano part remains the same as the original, the orchestra adds colors to the overall mood.
 So the piece sounds even more deep, relaxing and magical.
 Enjoy this slow and romantic version.